hossam-magdy/dapp-flight-delay-insurance/README.md

 - `yarn start` ... (starts `dapp/client/` and `dapp/server/`)

-To view dapp:
+To view dapp client:

 - `http://localhost:8000`

-To tun tests:
+To run the tests:

 - `truffle test`